11CConnolly/chains-mobile-app/README.md

 Chains makes habit tracking easier and more motivational, allowing users to create their own chains of habits to follow and complete each day.

-Chains is a mobile app currently in development for iOS and Android.
-Built using react-native and expo.
+Chains is a mobile app built using react-native and expo.

-Chains is currently being released on Android on the App Store.
-Download it for free here: https://play.google.com/store/apps/details?id=com.callumc11.chainsmobileapp
+**Chains is ready and has been released for Android on the Google Play Store.
+[Download it for free here](https://play.google.com/store/apps/details?id=com.callumc11.chainsmobileapp)**